 - Not all apple seeds will sprout.
 Even if you do everything right, some types never sprout, and for those that do, only half may germinate.
 It varies a lot.
 So, increase your odds by starting a bunch, preferably from several different types of apples.

 - You won’t get McIntosh apples from McIntosh seeds.
 Or any other variety (with a few exceptions*).
 If your apple seeds do grow to become fruit-bearing trees, the apples produced will not be same as the ones you started with.
 Most apple trees require cross-pollination from another apple tree so any apples produced will have genes from both (the tree you grew and the pollinator tree) and, similarly, no two seeds will produce genetically-identical trees.
 In other words: every seed has a different combination of genes.
 That’s why plant breeders who want specific cultivars do not grow their trees from seed but instead propagate vegetatively, taking stems and grafting them onto other established rootstock, to grow genetically identical apples. *Antonovka seeds are one example of apple seeds that reproduce true to parent.

-Personally, I love experimenting with seed starting, watching things grow, and propagating plants from food scraps is a favorite rabbit hole to explore.
+Personally, I love experimenting with seed starting, watching things grow, and propagating plants from food scraps is a favorite hobby to explore.

 And, what a wonderful thing for a child (or anyone) to grow something from a simple seed and nurture it for years to come.